Font size:

 Because the walls were plastered, it was called the “Little White House.”
 Its interior was divided into four gas chambers with a total floor space of 120 sq. m.
 The system of interior doors and hatches for Zyklon B was the same as in the Little Red House.

-The gas chambers in the Little White House were taken out of operation at the turn of April/May 1943; they were again put to use when the transports from Hungary began arriving in May 1944 (Sonderaktion “Ungarn”).
-The building was demolished in the late autumn, when extermination operations in Birkenau were completed.
-Traces of the foundations of the gas chambers are still visible today at this location.
+The gas chambers in the Little White House were taken out of operation at the turn of April/May 1943; they were again put to use when the transports from Hungary began arriving in May 1944.
+The building was demolished in the late autumn, when extermination operations in Birkenau were halted.
+Traces of the foundations of Bunker no. 2 are still visible today at this location.

 Living conditions